 There are many kinds of government benefits that are never taxed.
 Assistance in these categories should not be included in your income for federal income tax purposes:

 - Welfare or other public assistance based on need

 - Work training payments, as long as they don’t exceed what you would have received in welfare payments

 - Supplemental Nutrition Assistance Program (SNAP) benefits (formerly called food stamps) or other nutrition assistance programs, such as elderly assistance or Women, Infants, and Children (WIC) benefits

 - Disability benefits, rehabilitation training and assistance due to your disability, such as transportation

 - Disaster relief, including disaster relief grants, disaster relief payments, or disaster mitigation payments

 - Replacement housing payments or relocation payments

-- Medicare part A or B benefits
+- Medicare Parts A and B benefits

 - Workers’ compensation benefits if paid under a workers’ compensation act